 Summit Primer

-Virtual Kickoff Event – Performance Based Contracting
+Virtual Kickoff Event – Performance Based Contracting for Individuals and Families

-April 3, 2024 at 1 PM
+April 11, 2025 at 1 PM

-Patrick DeMico and Nancy Murray
+Brenda Bulkoski, Patrick DeMico and Nancy Murray

 This session will focus on the Office of Developmental Program’s (ODP) Performance Based Contracting initiative, and its impact on people with intellectual disabilities/autism who receive residential habilitation, life sharing, supported living, and support coordination and their families.
 Performance Based Contracting seeks to enhance quality outcomes and improve the satisfaction of people supported and their families with preferred providers of residential services.

-Continuing Education for sessions on May 8th
+Continuing Education for sessions on May 8th have been approved as follows:

-• Teachers (Act 48) – all sessions approved
+- Teachers (Act 48) – all sessions approved

 Breakout Sessions